Amazon Kindle Scribe gets 'supercharged' with these new features

 Now the Pen is getting a fountain pen for writing calligraphy, a marker for highlighting text, and a pencil for sketching.
 Plus, each brush type gets five thickness options.
 The existing options included the pen, highlighter, and eraser.

-According to Amazon, all the writing tools are getting enhanced pressure and tilt capabilities for better precession when writing.
+According to Amazon, all the writing tools are getting enhanced pressure and tilt capabilities for better precision when writing.

 Amazon is working on a solution to this in an upcoming update so that users can send documents to Kindle Scribe from within Microsoft Word, though a Microsoft 365 subscription is required.
 It's also working on a new lasso copy and paste tool, and further updates to notebook organization and navigation.